Ukraine says Russia seized relief workers in Mariupol convoy | Law-Order

 "There's no connection with the world.
 We couldn't ask for help,'' said Julia Krytska, who was helped by volunteers to make it out with her husband and son. ''People don't even have water there."
 US President Joe Biden is due to head to Europe for an emergency NATO summit Thursday on Russia's invasion and increasingly hostile stance toward the West, where NATO members and other European allies are strengthening their defences.

-Biden is traveling to Brussels and Poland, which has received more than 2 million Ukrainian refugees since the Feb 24 invasion.
-He is expected to seek continued unity among Western allies and to announce more sanctions in a punishing series of economic and financial penalties on Russia.
+Biden is travelling to Brussels and Poland, which has received more than 2 million Ukrainian refugees since the Feb 24 invasion.
+He is expected to seek continued unity among Western allies and to announce more sanctions on Russia.

 A video posted by Ukrainian police showed them surveying damage in Makariv, including to the town's police station, which an officer said took a direct hit to its roof.
 The police drove by destroyed residential buildings and along a road pocked by shelling.
 The town appeared all but deserted.